parkermmr/EGB242/EGB242_A2_Report_G98.md

 ***Figure 8:** Demodulated Audio Signal 5 (Carrier: 72080 Hz).
 Both the time and frequency domain plots reveal the audio signal's characteristics, with evident frequency peaks corresponding to the audio content.*

 #### Analysis
-- **Audio Quality**: Listening tests for each demodulated signal (as referenced in Figures 4 to 8) indicate a significant improvement in audio clarity, with a reduction in background noise musical tones.
+- **Audio Quality**: Listening tests for each demodulated signal (as referenced in Figures 4 to 8) indicate a significant improvement in audio clarity, with a reduction in background noise impeding the original musical tones.
 - **Residual Noises**: Some residual noises that match the noise spectrum modelled in **Figure 1** of Section 1.1 are still present.
 These are likely artifacts from the original noising process and the carrier modulation.
 In particular the single tone noise.
 - **Time and Frequency Domain Insights**:
   - The time domain plots (top graphs in Figures 4 to 8) show the waveform's amplitude variations over time, which are smooth and consistent, suggesting effective demodulation.